I permanently deleted my content by accident.

 2. I prevented something even worse from happening.

 Who knows, maybe if this happened 5 months from now, my loss would have been 10x bigger.
-It’s better it happened now so that I can put safeguards in place (constantly sync my documents to the cloud), in order to prevent an even BIGGER loss that could have happened a year from now.
+It’s better it happened now to put safeguards in place (constantly sync my documents to the cloud) to prevent an even BIGGER loss that could have happened a year from now.
 A loss so big that would have put me into a mental asylum.

 3. It makes for a story.

 I’m writing a newsletter about it, aren’t I?
 At some point in time, I’ll tell someone about this, or I’ll commiserate with someone going through something similar.
 And hopefully, above all else, this can be a helpful reminder that it happens to everyone.
-I’d like these mindset shifts to potentially help others.
+I want these mindset shifts to help others potentially.

 4. If it was important, I’ll remember it.